hashicorp/terraform-website/content/source/docs/github-actions/configuration/index.html.md

 ## Outputs

 Outputs are used to pass information to subsequent GitHub Actions steps.
+This allows a subsequent step within a job to perform different actions based on the output of previous steps.
+More information regarding outputs can be found in the [GitHub Actions documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/metadata-syntax-for-github-actions#outputs).

 * `tf_actions_plan_has_changes` - Whether or not the Terraform plan contained changes.

 ## Secrets

-Secrets are similar to inputs except that they are encrypted and only used by GitHub Actions.
-It's a convenient way to keep sensitive data out of the GitHub Actions workflow YAML file.
+Secrets allow the GitHub Actions workflow YAML to reference encrypted values that are stored outside the YAML.
+GitHub Actions provides some secrets by default, but arbitrary secrets can also be configured.
+To configure secrets for a GitHub repository, navigate to Settings > Secrets within a repository.
+For more information regarding creating and using secrets, refer to the [GitHub Actions documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).

+Terraform GitHub Actions expect the following secret values to be provided as environment variables using the `env` attribute.

 * `GITHUB_TOKEN` - The GitHub API token used to post comments to pull requests.
 Not required if the `tf_actions_comment` input is set to `false`.

 Other secrets may be needed to authenticate with Terraform backends and providers.

-**WARNING:** These secrets could be exposed if the action is executed on a malicious Terraform file.
-To avoid this, it is recommended not to use these Terraform GitHub Actions on repositories where untrusted users can submit pull requests.
+!> **Warning:** These secrets could be exposed if the action is executed on a malicious Terraform file.
+To avoid this, we recommend not using Terraform GitHub Actions on repositories where untrusted users can submit pull requests.

 ## Environment Variables